-If you receive a cash lump sum, you should be aware that federal tax withholding equal to 20% of your account is deducted from the payment you receive from the plan.
+If you receive a cash lump sum, you should be aware that federal tax withholding up to 20% of your account balance is deducted from the payment you receive from the Plan.
 Your account balance is taxed as ordinary income in the year you receive it and, depending on your age and circumstances, may also be subject to a 10% federal tax penalty for early withdrawal.

-You can defer taxes and avoid the 20% withholding and any applicable penalty by instructing the Trustees to roll over the eligible balance directly into another qualified plan or an individual retirement account (IRA).
+You can defer the payment of income taxes and avoid the 20% withholding and any applicable penalty by instructing the Trustees to roll over the eligible balance directly into another qualified plan or an individual retirement account (IRA).

-Another option is for you to receive your account balance and then roll it over yourself into another qualified plan or IRA within 60 days.
-In this case, you defer taxes, but the 20% withholding is still deducted from the plan payment.
+Another option is for you to receive your account balance and then roll it over yourself into another qualified plan or IRA within 60 days from the date of receipt.
+In this case, you defer income taxes, but the 20% withholding is still deducted from the Plan payment.
 As a result, only 80% of your account balance is available to be rolled over, and the remaining 20% would be taxable.
-To roll over an amount equal to 100% of your account balance and defer taxes on the full amount of your account balance, you will need to use other money to replace the 20% that was withheld.
+To roll over an amount equal to 100% of your account balance and defer taxes on the full amount of your account balance, you will need to use other money to replace the 20% that was withheld by the Plan.
+This option is not available for a non-spouse beneficiary.